-- The regional influenza-positive proportion has been on stabilized low trends over the past few weeks, indicating still interepidemic levels of influenza season.
-In contrast, same period last season, the influenza activity had already kicked off, indicating a delayed activity this season. - However, there are variations in influenza activity across countries in the region, reflecting different epidemiological patterns. - Circulating Viruses: of the influenza viruses detected in week 40 in the Region, influenza type A viruses (78%) were predominant compared with influenza type B viruses (22%). - In the current week, influenza types A and B are circulating in all countries reporting positive influenza cases
+- There are variations in influenza activity across countries in the region, reflecting different epidemiological patterns. - Circulating Viruses: of the influenza viruses detected in week 1 in the Region, influenza type A viruses (67.6%) were predominant compared with influenza type B viruses (32.4%). - In the current week, influenza types A and B are circulating in all countries reporting positive influenza cases except for Tunisia where only influenza type A is circulating.